ab-progress-tracker/digit_recognizer/README.md

 All that's left now is to compile the model, and run it.

-All the display stuff that you can see in Jupyter is done by matplotlib.
+All the display stuff that you can see is done by matplotlib.

 That's a really quick overview, feel free to download the python or jupyter files to mess around with them.